AI-Prompt-Genius/AI-Prompt-Genius/README.md

 These enhancements would make the platform even more user-friendly and useful for our users.
 Thank you for considering contributing to the project!

 ## Installation
-- Preferred (Chrome) - Install from the <a href="https://chrome.google.com/webstore/detail/chatgpt-history/jjdnakkfjnnbbckhifcfchagnpofjffo/">Chrome Web Store</a>
+- Chrome - Install from the <a href="https://chrome.google.com/webstore/detail/chatgpt-history/jjdnakkfjnnbbckhifcfchagnpofjffo/">Chrome Web Store</a>
 - Firefox - Install from <a href="https://addons.mozilla.org/en-US/firefox/addon/chatgpt-history/">Fire Fox Add-ons library</a>
-- Download source code as zip and load "src" folder as a local extension.
-This would also allow you to make changes to it.
+- Download zip code from <a href="https://github.com/benf2004/ChatGPT-History/releases">releases</a> and load "src" folder as a local extension.
+This would also allow you to make your own changes to it.

 ## Structure
 <em>It's all vanilla, baby</em>